singlestore-labs/singlestoredb-python/README.md

 # SingleStore Python Interface

-This project contains a Python interface to the SingleStore database and cluster management API.
-The database interface is more of a meta-API that wraps various MySQL-compatible Python interfaces and normalizes the differences and also adds support for the SingleStore HTTP API.
+This project contains a DB-API compatible Python interface to the SingleStore database and cluster management API.
-This simply means that you can use your choice of various interfaces all behind the same Python programming API.

 ## Install